CalebBell/fluids/docs/tutorial.rst

 >>> friction_factor(Re=[100, 1000, 10000], eD=0)
 array([ 0.64      ,  0.064     ,  0.03088295])

-Dimentionless numbers
+Dimensionless numbers
 ---------------------

-More than 30 dimentionless numbers are available in :ref:`fluids.core <fluids.core>`:
+More than 30 Dimensionless numbers are available in :ref:`fluids.core <fluids.core>`:

 Calculation of Reynolds and Prandtl number for water flowing in a 0.01 m diameter pipe at 1.5 m/s: